dribnet/purvs/README.md

-## PS1 MDDN 342 2017
+## Part 1

-I changed the colours and some shape dimensions.
+I generated 2 sketches which represent Harry Potter and Pikachu.